veeambestpractise/best-practices-guide/job_configuration/replication_job.md

 The Direct SAN mode (as part of Direct Storage Access) can only be used together with replication targets in case of transferring thick-provisioned VM disks at the first replication run.
 As replication restore points are based on VMware snapshots, that are thin provisioned by definition, Veeam will failback to Virtual Appliance (HotAdd) mode or Network mode, if configured at proxy transport settings.
 Direct SAN mode or backup from storage snapshots can be used on the source side in any scenario.

 **Note:** Veeam Backup and Replication supports replicating VMs residing on VVOLs but VVOLs are not supported as replication target datastore.

-**Note:** Replication of encrypted VMs is supported but comes with requirements and limitations outlined in the [corresponding section](https://helpcenter.veeam.com/docs/backup/vsphere/encrypted_vms_replication.html?ver=95) of the User Guide.
+Replication of encrypted VMs is supported but comes with requirements and limitations outlined in the [corresponding section](https://helpcenter.veeam.com/docs/backup/vsphere/encrypted_vms_replication.html?ver=95) of the User Guide.
 Replication of encrypted VMs is NOT supported when the target is Veeam Cloud Connect.

 ### Onsite Replication